skippyr/nostalgia/README.md

 # Nostalgia

-## Starting Point

-The Nostalgia project is a minimalist theme for the ZSH shell that contains a familiar design.
+A minimalist theme for the ZSH shell that is inspired by the Windows CMD prompt.

 ![](images/preview.png)